 As a living plant, grass needs sunlight, water, and healthy soil with nutrients.
 In order to thrive, each variety of grass has its own requirements for minimum amount of direct sun per day.

-The terms direct and filtered are important:
+The terms direct and filtered are important to understand:

 - Direct sunlight – the sun shines directly on the grass with nothing obstructing its path.

 - Filtered or dappled sunlight – sunlight passes through branches or leaves of trees, other plants, or structures before it reaches the grass.
 Pine shade is a type of shade that some grasses grow well under; plus it's "high shade," meaning the branches are high so that sunlight hits the lawn in the early or later parts of the day.

 Fescue is the most shade-tolerant turfgrass in our region.
 It needs a minimum of 3-4 hours of direct, not filtered, sunlight per day.

 The warm season grasses (Bermuda, Zoysia, and Centipede) require even more direct sun ranging from 4 to 8 hours.

 |TifBlair Centipede*||6-7 hours|

 |Tifway Bermuda||8+ hours|

 *Tolerant of high pine filtered shade, as long is it does get direct sunlight too.
 Site conditions will vary greatly, so you may have to adjust your landscaping if there isn't enough sunlight.